Academics

 In line with this philosophy, we dedicated to creating classrooms where students receive differentiated instruction.
 Our goal is to prepare students for the demands of the 21st century, by providing them with a learning environment that mirrors the diversity and inclusiveness they will encounter in their future careers.

-As Washington Middle School moves to make our curricula more culturally relevant for students living in the 21st century, we continue to make changes.
-We are implementing a project-based learning model in many of our core content courses.
-We encourage students to think critically about current issues, work collaboratively with peers, and build knowledge transferable to the real world.
-Desegregating our classes to ensure that our anti-racist classrooms look like life after high school is of the utmost importance.
-The move to Humanities is part of that shift.
-Rather than splitting coursework into Language Arts and Social Studies in middle school, Washington will learn many texts within historical contexts:
+At Washington Middle School, we are committed to providing a culturally relevant education for our students.
+We are proud to offer a project-based learning model in many of our core content courses, encouraging students to think critically about current issues, work collaboratively with peers, and build knowledge that is transferable to the real world.
+Ensuring our classrooms reflect the diversity and inclusivity of life after high school is of utmost importance.

 What homework can be expected?